The Bible of King James

 The adherents of another, strict Rastafarian mansion, Bobo Shanti, in their remote and otherworldly compound high in the foothills of the Blue Mountains outside Kingston, rhythmically chant the psalms every day.
 The atmosphere in Bobo Camp is gentle and welcoming, almost monastic, but there are other Rastafarians whose style is the polar opposite of that, taking their cue from some of the more intolerant attitudes to be found in the Bible.
 Several Jamaican reggae and dance hall stars have been banned from performing in Canada and parts of Europe for their violently antigay lyrics.
 The justification is there in the Bible ("If a man also lie with mankind, as he lieth with a woman, both of them have committed an abomination: They shall surely be put to death," Leviticus 20:13), but this is a troubling part of the King James inheritance: a ferocious and singular moral vision that has become unacceptable in most of the liberal, modern world.

-Not only at its roots in the heart of Westminster but also in some of the most obscure corners of the English-speaking world, this book remains complicatedly and paradoxically alive.
+this book remains complicatedly and paradoxically alive.
 Not that it any longer holds universal sway.
 From the late 19th century onward, revisions and new translations began to appear with increasing regularity.
 Scores of new versions of the Bible or of substantial parts of it have been published in the past 50 years.
 But the 1611 version remains potent in places where a sense of continuity with the past seems important.

 With the cool summer rain of the Hebrides in northwest Scotland spattering the glass of his windows, John Macaulay, elder of his church in Leverburgh on Harris and a boatbuilder at home in Flodabay, muses on the double inheritance of authority and liberty that the King James Bible has given him and people like him.
 He was brought up in the strict way of Scottish Presbyterianism.
 "Everything for the Sabbath was prepared on the Saturday," he says, sitting now by the same hearth he sat by 60 years ago.
 "You had to bring extra water into the house—you didn't have piped water in those days.
 Buckets of water from the loch across the road.
 Peats were taken in from the peat stack so that you had all the peats that you needed for the fire.
 Potatoes were peeled, meals prepared.
 My father always shaved on the Saturday evening, and I did too when I got older.
 The Bible said you must not work on the Sabbath, and so we did not."